When the Wind Blows (1986 film)

-When the Wind Blows is a 1986 British animated disaster film directed by Jimmy Murakami based on Raymond Briggs' comic book or graphic novel of the same name.
+When the Wind Blows is a 1986 British adult animated apocalyptic disaster film directed by Jimmy Murakami based on Raymond Briggs' graphic novel of the same name.
 The film stars the voices of John Mills and Peggy Ashcroft as the two main characters and was scored by Roger Waters.
-The film recounts a rural English couple's attempt to survive a nearby nuclear attack and maintain a sense of normality in the subsequent fallout and nuclear winter.
+The film recounts a rural English naïve couple's attempt to survive a nearby nuclear attack and maintain a sense of normality in the subsequent fallout and nuclear winter.